ibisba/workshop/ibisba_workshops/docs/fairds/recording-metadata-guide.md

 - Configuring metadata fields
 - Recording metadata for data files
-- Publishing your metadata template to FARIDOM-SEEK
+- Publishing your metadata template to FAIRDOM-SEEK